luisfmontemayor/glia/glia-todo.md

-# Give me a summary of the entirity of glia, so that another gemini chat can understand what progress and descriptions have been taken thus far, in a copyable markdown code block
+# give me a summary of the entirety of the glia project for a new chat to understand what it has become thus far been taken thus far, in a copyable markdown code block
 # Philosophy
 - [ ] What am I actually trying to solve?
     - I want to gauge how much my tool is being used, to see how much adoption it has vs other alternatives